-So what are the key capabilities you actually need to address this once and for all?
-To help you we've collated the top requirements from global enterprises during the past 10 years, all of which have successfully automated over 90% of the system copy process, and are making system copies twice as fast with 90% fewer resources.
+What are the key capabilities you actually need to address SAP system copy inefficiency once and for all?
+To help you, we've collated the top requirements during the past 10 years from global enterprises that have successfully automated over 90 percent of their system copy process and are making system copies twice as fast-with 90 percent fewer resources.
 For them, system copies are available for all environments on time, every time, leaving testing and development work almost uninterrupted.

-1. Automate the System Copy Process End-to-End
+Automate the System Copy Process End-to-End

-Pre-processing - before the data on the target SAP system can be refreshed, it has to be prepared for receiving the system copy.
+Pre-processing: Before the data on the target SAP system can be refreshed, it has to be prepared for receiving the system copy.

-Copy - during this stage, data is copied from the source SAP system to the target SAP system.
+Copy: During this stage, data is copied from the source SAP system to the target SAP system.

-Post-processing - the last stage of the process is the most complex, with many parameters being configured on the target system during this stage.
+Post-processing: The last stage of the process is the most complex, with many parameters being configured on the target system during this stage.